xbmc/xbmc/docs/README.ios.md

     mkdir $HOME/Kodi/build
     cd $HOME/Kodi/build
-    /Users/Shared/xbmc-depends/buildtools-native/bin/cmake -G Xcode -DCMAKE_TOOLCHAIN_FILE=/Users/Shared/xbmc-depends/iphoneos9.3_armv7-target/share/Toolchain.cmake ..
+    /Users/Shared/xbmc-depends/x86_64-darwin15.6.0-native/bin/cmake -G Xcode -DCMAKE_TOOLCHAIN_FILE=/Users/Shared/xbmc-depends/iphoneos9.3_armv7-target/share/Toolchain.cmake ..

-The toolchain file location differs depending on your iOS and SDK version and you have to replace `iphoneos9.3_armv7` in the filename above with the correct file on your system.
+The toolchain file location differs depending on your iOS and SDK version and you have to replace `x86_64-darwin15.6.0-native` and `iphoneos9.3_armv7` in the filename above with the correct file on your system.
 Check the directory content to get the filename.

 #### 4.1.2 Compilation using Xcode